heitor-eng/Heitor_Profile/README.md

 📚 I like to read about investments, personal improvement (soft skills), fiction and adventures.

-✳️ 2021 Goals: Continue to improve in the data science area and get a job
+✳️ 2022 Goals: Continue to improve in the data science area

 ## About me